tjbp/laravel-verify-emails/readme.md

 Run `php artisan make:verify-emails` to generate views, routes and a controller.
 Alternatively, use the `LaravelVerifyEmails\Foundation\Auth\VerifiesEmails` trait in a controller of your choice.

 Finally, call `$user->unverify()` to mark the user as unverified and send a verification token to their email address.
-To catch unverified users, replace the `auth` route middleware in `App\Http\Kernel` with `LaravelVerifyEmails\Auth\Middleware\AuthenticateAndVerifyEmail`.
+To catch unverified users, replace the `auth` route middleware in `App\Http\Kernel` with `\LaravelVerifyEmails\Auth\Middleware\AuthenticateAndVerifyEmail::class`.
 If you'd rather use your own middleware, or want to check if a user is verified elsewhere, call `$user->isVerified()`.

 ## Licence